I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidport/ns-hidport-_hid_minidriver_registration.md

 Pointer to the minidriver's registry path.

+`DeviceExtensionSize`

+Specifies the length, in bytes, that the minidriver requests for a device extension.

+`DevicesArePolled`

+Specifies that the devices on the bus that this minidriver supports must be polled in order to obtain data from the device.

 `Reserved`

 Reserved for internal system use.

-`Revision`

-Specifies the HID version that this minidriver supports.

 ## Remarks
 When a HID minidriver calls <a href="..\hidport\nf-hidport-hidregisterminidriver.md">HidRegisterMinidriver</a>, it uses this structure to pass information to the HID class driver.
 The minidriver must must zero-initialize this structure before setting members.
 A minidriver sets the members <b>DriverObject</b> and <b>RegistryPath</b> to the driver object and registry path parameters that are passed to the minidriver as system-supplied parameters to its <a href="..\wudfwdm\nc-wudfwdm-driver_initialize.md">DriverEntry</a> routine. <b>Revision</b> should be set to HID_REVISION.